Summer Olympic Games: Recent Games

 The 2020 Summer Olympics in Tokyo, Japan, had few attendees as a result of excluding public spectators amid the COVID-19 pandemic.

 Rio de Janeiro in Brazil hosted the 2016 Summer Olympics, becoming the first South American city to host the Olympics, the second Olympic host city in Latin America, after Mexico City in 1968, as well as the third city in the Southern Hemisphere to host the Olympics after Melbourne, Australia, in 1956 and Sydney, Australia, in 2000.
 The preparation for these Games was overshadowed by controversies, including political instability and an economic crisis in the host country, health and safety concerns surrounding the Zika virus, and significant pollution in the Guanabara Bay.
 However, these concerns were superseded by a state-sponsored doping scandal involving Russian athletes at the Winter Olympics held two years earlier, which affected the participation of its athletes in these Games.

 The 2020 Summer Olympics were originally scheduled to take place from 24 July to 9 August 2020 in Tokyo, Japan.
 The city was the fifth in history to host the Games twice and the first Asian city to have this title.
 Due to the COVID-19 pandemic, the then-Japanese Prime Minister Shinzo Abe, the IOC and the Tokyo Organising Committee announced that the 2020 Games were to be delayed until 2021, marking the first time that the Olympic Games have been postponed.
-This was the first time since 1900 that the games were not held in a leap year, and were instead hosted on a non-leap year.
+This was the first time since 1900 that the games were not held in a leap year, and were instead hosted in a non-leap year.
 Unlike previous Olympics, these Games took place without spectators because of concerns over COVID-19 and a state of emergency imposed in the host city.
 Nevertheless, the Tokyo 2020 Olympic Games featured many memorable moments and feats of technical excellence.
 One star of the Games, U.S. gymnast Simone Biles, gracefully bowed out to focus on her mental health, but later returned to claim an individual bronze medal.
 Norway's Karsten Warholm smashed his own world record in the 400m hurdles.

-The 2024 Summer Olympics were held in Paris, France, making it the second city after London to host the Summer Olympics three times (the other times being 1900 and 1924, marking a centenary since the later).
+The 2024 Summer Olympics were held in Paris, France, making it the second city after London to host the Summer Olympics three times (the other times being 1900 and 1924, marking a centenary since the latter).
 This is the first of any Olympic Games after the pandemic to allow spectators to attend.
-In a first, the opening ceremonies were staged outside the main stadium with the athletes parading down boats along the Seine River.
-Following this, the open water swimming competitions also occurred in the River.
+In a first, the opening ceremonies were staged outside the main stadium with the athletes parading on boats along the River Seine.
+Following this, the open water swimming competitions also occurred in the Seine.
+Paris 2024 was the first Olympics in history to reach full gender parity on the field of play, with equal numbers of male and female athletes.